pycheng/leetcode/README.md

 20180430 70_clibing_stairs.c dynamic programming in 10 mins, recursive in 5 mins
-20180430 822_card_flipping.c kind of brain storm... when you get the hint solve it in O(n) 20180430 821_short_distance_to_a_chart.c simple but need think how to initialize rslt. **
+20180430 822_card_flipping.c kind of brain storm... when you get the hint solve it in O(n) 20180430 821_short_distance_to_a_chart.c simple but need think how to initialize rslt. ** 20180508 104_max_depth_of_btree.c recursive or stack/queue 20180508 84_largest_rec_in_histogram.c use stack to track the max acending list of index.